 The Nā Pali Coast of Kauai, Hawaii.

-Luck was with us, and we were able to find a 6-hour boat tour with Capt.
-Andy’s (highly recommend).
-The tour’s a bit pricey – $250 per person – however, it is six hours and includes snorkeling (water and weather permitting), a tour of the Nā Pali coastline with narration and Hawaiian history, a nice lunch, open bar, and the chance for whale and dolphin watching.
-Sadly, luck was NOT on our side with the snorkeling, but we were able to spend more time spotting dolphins and even saw a baby humpback whale breeching!
+Thankfully, luck was with us, and we were able to find a 6-hour boat tour with Capt.
+Andy’s, which I highly recommend.
+The tour is quite pricey at $250 per person, however, it’s 6 hours and includes snorkeling (water patterns and weather permitting), a tour of the Nā Pali coastline with narration and info on Hawaiian history, a nice lunch, an open bar, and the chance for whale and dolphin watching.
+Sadly, luck was not on our side with the snorkeling, but it was with the dolphins and whales, and we even got to see a baby humpback whale breeching!

-Important note: The sea around the Nā Pali coast can get very rough, especially during the winter months when the winds have picked up.
-It was extremely choppy when we went out and I happened to get sea sick, which was not a fun time 🤢.
-Best to not be like me, and make sure to pack some Bonine or Dramamine just in case!
+Very important note: The sea around the Nā Pali coast can get very rough, especially during the winter months when the winds have picked up.
+We visited in February and it was extremely choppy.
+I unfortunately got very sea sick, which was NOT a fun time 🤢.
+I completely missed the lunch and open bar 👎🏼.
+So, best to not be like me, and make sure to bring some Dramamine just in case!!

 This video shows how rough and choppy the waves were around the Nā Pali Coast.

-Overall, no trip to Kauai, Hawaii would ever be complete without a trip to the Nā Pali Coast.
-By land, sea, or air, it should be at the top of any “must see” to-do list.
-It’s an extraordinarily beautiful and unique coastline, one that will touch your soul and leave you in a state of “wow”.
-It’s simply a “cannot miss”!
+Overall, no trip to Kauai, Hawaii would ever be complete without a visit to the Nā Pali Coast.
+By land, by sea, or by air, it should be at the top of any “must see” list.
+It’s an extraordinarily beautiful and unique coastline, one that will deeply touch your soul and leave you in a state of “wow”.
+It’s simply a cannot miss opportunity.
+Just make sure to pack that Dramamine!

 Leave a Reply